ChingPingYang/ChingPingYang/README.md

-### Hi, I'm ChingPing.
+### Hi, it's Chingping.
 You can also call me James. 👋
 ## I'm a Front-End/Full-Stack Developer.
-- 🌱 I’m currently learning everything about web development
+- 🌱 Love learning new things
-- 🏢 I’m looking for a job 🙌
 - 📫 How to reach me: [my website][website]
-- ⚡ Fun fact: I also speak a bit of Korean (I'm from Taiwan)🇰🇷

 ### Connect with me: